JackMurrie/JackMurrie.github.io/_posts/2020-05-21-brownianMotion.md

 $$S(t) = S(0)exp[(\mu - \frac{\sigma^2}{2})t+\sigma B(t)]$$

-The components of the exponent can be interpreted as drift and volatility/diffusion respectively.\
+The components of the exponent can be interpreted as drift and volatility/diffusion respectively.<br/>
 Thus we can attempt to simulate Googles stock price: